spondonsarma/ALF_2.5_Personal/README.md

 **Examples** This directory provides a set of short example runs.

 **Documentation**  We have included in the file  [doc.pdf](https://git.physik.uni-wuerzburg.de/fassaad/General_QMCT_code/-/jobs/artifacts/master/raw/Documentation/doc.pdf?job=create_doc)   an extensive documentation.
 The development of the doucmentation will take place **only** in the documentation_new branch.
 In this branch you all have permission to push things so that we can keep on improving  things.

+## pyALF ##

+For ease of use, the  [pyALF](https://git.physik.uni-wuerzburg.de/ALF/pyALF) repository  provides a python interface to run the ALF-code

 ## TESTING ##